 Goddess Aprodite story and facts

-Goddess Aphrodite is one of the best-known Greek Goddesses.
+Goddess Aphrodite is one of the best-known Greek Goddesses and maybe she’s the most popular among the Goddesses of Love in the world.
 She is always related to beauty, love, sexuality, and desire.
 She is popularly known as “the most beautiful Goddess of all”.
 She is also related to fertility and procreation.
 In some places like Sparta, she was also considered to be a Goddess of War.

 The equivalent of Aphrodite in Roman Mythology is Goddess Venus.
 It is virtually impossible to separate the two of them, as they share the same attributes, powers, and characteristics.
 However, each one can be described as a different deity.